- Pictures of Digestive Disease Myths - Slideshow

 If symptoms of GERD do not respond to maximum doses of PPI, there are two options for management.
 The first is to perform 24-hour pH testing to determine whether the PPI is ineffective or if a disease other than GERD is likely to be present.
 If the PPI is ineffective, a higher dose of PPI may be tried.
 The second option is to go ahead without 24 hour pH testing and to increase the dose of PPI.
 Another alternative is to add another drug to the PPI that works in a way that is different from the PPI, for example, a pro-motility drug or a foam barrier.
 If necessary, all three types of drugs can be used.
 If there is not a satisfactory response to this maximal treatment, 24 hour pH testing should be done.

 Some physicians - primarily surgeons - recommend that all patients with Barrett's esophagus should have surgery.
-This recommendation is based on the belief that surgery is more effective than treatment with drugs in preventing both the reflux and the cancerous changes in the esophagus.
-There are no studies, however, demonstrating the superiority of surgery over drugs for the treatment of GERD and its complications.
+This recommendation is based on the belief that surgery is more effective than endoscopic surveillance or ablation of the abnormal tissue followed by treatment with acid-suppressing drugs in preventing both the reflux and the cancerous changes in the esophagus.
+There are no studies, however, demonstrating the superiority of surgery over drugs or ablation for the treatment of GERD and its complications.
 Moreover, the effectiveness of drug treatment can be monitored with 24 hour pH testing.